TopQuirk67/LeadScoring/README.md

 This project omits the data.

-The analysis work is in LeadScoring.ipynb
+The analysis work is in LeadScoringSave.ipynb

 For convenience I've added a PDF with answers to the questions.